szwecki-kuchasz/kafkax-jmeter/README.md

 ### KafkaxProducer
 Still abstract specialization of KafkaxSampler.
-* Knows: that his job is to produce to topik; that byte array serialization is used
+* Knows: that his job is to produce to topic; that byte array serialization is used
 * Introduces template implementation of runTest method
 * Delegates runTestImpl to specializations
-* Doesn't know: what to serialize
+* Doesn't know: what to serialize?

 ### KafkaxStringProducer
 Still abstract specialization of KafkaxProducer.